Hi friends! Here's a few things you might not know about me yet:

 My first language is French.
 I was born in a suburb of Montréal, and grew up up outside of Toronto in a French-speaking home.
 My neighbors taught me to speak English when I was three.

-I found my perfect partner and we've been married for over 10 years.
-We have a daughter who's nine.
-I suffered from two miscarriages after she was born and we remain a happy, healthy family of three - with our two beloved pets, Mouse the Nova Scotia Duck Tolling Retriever and our cat, Ollie.
+I found my perfect partner and we've been married for over 12 years.
+We have a daughter who's 11.
+I suffered from two miscarriages after she was born and we remain a happy, healthy family of three - with our thre beloved pets, Mouse the Nova Scotia Duck Tolling Retriever, our cat Ollie and fancy leopard gecko Luke.

 After my 2nd miscarriage, I suffered from a life-threatening bacterial infection that almost cost me my life.
 I spent a week in a medically induced coma on a ventilator.
 Waking up from the coma was a gift, and that's why I choose to wake up with gratitude every day.